 1152x864 or 1280x1024 pixels for 19 inch monitors

 Our monitor screens show pixels directly.
 Images are dimensioned in pixels, and screens are dimensioned in pixels, and video systems show pixels directly, one for one.
 Bottom line, if we have a 500x200 pixel image, scaled to 100 dpi to print 5x2 inches on paper, on the screen it will still simply show as 500x200 pixels.
 Zoom certainly is a complication (showing different New resampled pixels then, but 100% Actual size is very obvious.
-The point is, it's very important, because it's how it works, and it's all there is to it, and it's good to know that.
+The point is, it's very important, because it's how it works, and it's good to know that.

-You do need to realize that each of us will see this 500 pixel image width at a different size on our different monitor screens.
+You do need to realize that each of us will see this 500 pixel image width at a different apparent size on our different monitor screens.
 We don't necessarily see the same thing.
-On the video screen, we may see the 500 pixel image anywhere between 4 and 8 inches wide, depending on our screen size and settings.
+On a desktop video screen, we may see the 500 pixel image anywhere between 4 and 8 inches wide, depending on our screen size and settings.

-Most of us will be in that general ballpark, but a 15 inch monitor set to 640x480 pixels may see it at 8 inches wide, or more.
+Most desktop monitors will be in this general ballpark (almost 6 inches), but a 15 inch monitor set to 640x480 pixels may see it at 8 inches wide, or more.
 A laptop with 1600x1200 pixel display may see it at 4 inches wide, or less.
-It is 1 or 1.5 inches wide on an iPhone 4, depending if held vertically or horizontally.
 So that's a very wide size range for the same image on different screens, and it shows that there is no concept of exact size in inches on the screen.
 We don't all see the same size on the screen.
 Screens show pixels directly as a dot of color, and their size depends on monitor size and resolution.
 If the screen is set to show 1680x1050 pixels, then it WILL show 1680x1050 pixels.